Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,384.72,393.2.md

 ### Transcript

 > TheTitan84 writes &quot;If I buy the game on the Epic games story now can I have it moved to my Steam account when you do a full release and the exclusivity deal is over?&quot; I don't know.
+>
+> Omni snuck in two questions.
+Number 1: &quot;Is the one year Epic store exclusivity one year from